telerik/ajax-docs/api/server/Telerik.Web.UI/RadListViewDataServiceSettings.md

 ## Properties

+###  CountPath `String`

+Gets or sets the count method name that gets appended to the base location
+            of the web service.
+The result URL is used for requesting the total item count.

-###  Location `String`
+###  CountPropertyName `String`

-Gets or sets the base URL of the web service.
+Gets or sets the name of the property in the result object returned by the data service
+            that contains the total item count in the data source.

 ###  DataPath `String`

 Gets or sets the table, method or entity path that gets appended to the base location
             of the web service.
 The result URL is used for requesting the data.

-###  CountPath `String`
+###  DataPropertyName `String`

-Gets or sets the count method name that gets appended to the base location
+Gets or sets the name of the property in the result object returned by the data service
-            of the web service.
-The result URL is used for requesting the total item count.

-###  HttpMethod `RadListViewDataServiceHttpMethod`

-Gets or sets the HTTP method that  will use
-            to access the data service URL.
-Default is POST.
+            that contains the data objects  will bind to.

 ###  EnableCaching `Boolean`

 Enables or disables client-side data caching in .
 Caching is disabled by default.

-###  DataPropertyName `String`

-Gets or sets the name of the property in the result object returned by the data service
-            that contains the data objects  will bind to.

-###  CountPropertyName `String`

-Gets or sets the name of the property in the result object returned by the data service
-            that contains the total item count in the data source.

 ###  FilterParameterName `String`